microsoft/Quantum/samples/Gaussian_initial_state/README.md

 This sample demonstrates the use of the Quantum Development Kit for preparing the Gaussian initial state.

+The goal of the algorithm is to prepare a quantum state that encodes the Gaussian wavefunction using probability amplitudes.
+The Gaussian state can be defined via a recursive definition, as described in this Medium post: https://medium.com/@sohaib.alam/quantum-computing-a-gaussian-wavefunction-2d0be23d77b2.

+We implemented this algorithm in two ways in Q#.
+The first is using a for-loop implementation.
+This approach is outlined in Guen Prawiroatmodjo's blog post: https://guenp.medium.com/preparing-a-gaussian-wave-function-in-q-695c3941f6dc.
+The second is a recursive implementation.
+It basically follows the recursive definition and recursively rotates every qubits controlled by every possible bitstrings.
+Both approaches use the ApplyControlledOnBitString operation in Q#.
+You can specify which implementation to use in the sample.

 ## Prerequisites ##

 - The Microsoft [Quantum Development Kit](https://docs.microsoft.com/quantum/install-guide/).